BrunoScholles98/Deep-Learning-for-Bone-Health-Classification-through-X-ray-Imaging/README.md

 This project is a key component of GigaSistêmica, a collaborative initiative with GigaCandanga, dedicated to advancing diagnostic and predictive capabilities for systemic diseases using dental radiographs.
 My primary role in this endeavor is to pioneer the development of a neural network-driven system tailored to classify patients' bone health and detect osteoporosis, leveraging panoramic radiographic images.
 The ultimate aim is to expedite the diagnostic and treatment pathways for patients, with a particular focus on enhancing efficiency within the Brazilian public health system.

 While the research is still ongoing, the current repository contains essential elements used in training EfficientNet and conducting network evaluations.
 Additionally, it includes tools for data pre-processing and Grad-CAM Visualization.
 However, the organization of these resources is a work in progress.
 Efforts will be made in the future to enhance the overall structure and coherence of the codebase and associated files.
-It is noteworthy that an article detailing the findings of this research is currently being prepared for submission to a scientific journal.
+It is worth noting that an article detailing the findings of this research is currently awaiting revision in the journal _Artificial Intelligence in Medicine_.

-<a name="lic"></a>
-## 2. License

-Still to be defined...

 <a name="req"></a>
-## 3. Requirements
+## 2. Requirements

 To run the Python scripts, it is crucial to have all the libraries used in the project development installed on your machine.
 Given the considerable number of libraries involved, it is highly recommended to use [Anaconda](https://www.anaconda.com/download) and create a dedicated environment for executing the provided codes.